 The new Scottish Parliament Building is undoubtedly the most controversial public building to be erected in Scotland post World War II.
 After much brouhaha over its cost—the better part of £500 million (initial estimates were £40 million) and delays in its construction, the Parliament building opened in the autumn of 2004.

 You can go on a guided tour of the interior for a better appreciation of the quality and detail of design and allows visitors a peek at the dramatic committee rooms.
-Regardless of the criticism hurled at it, it is definitely one of the most impressive modern public buildings in the UK.
+Regardless of the criticism it cops, the structure is definitely one of the most impressive modern public buildings in the UK.

 Your next stop is the Palace of Holyroodhouse (28) which lies further east at the end of the Royal Mile.
 You’ll be walking a distance of 150 m.

 28. Palace of Holyroodhouse

 The Palace of Holyroodhouse is one of the must-see attractions on this self-guided Edinburgh walking tour.
 The Palace of Holyroodhouse was built by James IV on the grounds of an abbey in 1498.
 It was established as Edinburgh’s main royal quarters during the reigns of James V and of his daughter Mary, Queen of Scots.
 Nowadays, it is famous as Queen Elizabeth II’s official Scottish residence.

 The interior consists of royal reception rooms that feature some stunning encrusted plasterwork.
 Some of the rich tapestries, massive fireplaces, and antiques from the 1700s can still be found here.

 Your next stop is Calton Hill (29) which can be reached via Calton Rd and A1/Regent Rd.
 You’ll be walking a distance of 1.1 km.